MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 </Configuration>
 ```

-> [!IMPORTANT]
-> There is a known issue with the installation process that currently requires including the ExcludeApp element for Teams in multiple places in the configuration.xml file.
-We're working on a fix for this issue so that repeating the ExcludeApp element for Teams in several places won't be necessary.
-We'll update this article when this known issue has been fixed.

-But, if you initiate any other sort of installation on a device running Windows,  In those cases, be sure to include the ExcludeApp element in your configuration.xml file, as described in the previous section, to exclude Teams from being installed by default.

 If you're just applying the regular feature and quality updates for an existing installation of Office, and you don't install another product or language pack, then your existing installation of Office won’t be affected at this time.

 Also, in some situations, doing an Online Repair results in Teams being installed.
+For example, if Office is configured to get updates from the Office Content Delivery Network (CDN) and the update channel you're using supports the default installation of Teams.

 Later this year, the plan is to add Teams to existing installations of Office as part of a regularly scheduled update.
 We'll provide more information about this closer to when that actually happens.